-Solicitors can be vague and often use code for happy ending massages.
-They don’t want to get caught by the authorities for the illegal act of solicitation, so they bait the therapist seeing if they will go for it.
-Unfortunately, sometimes the code goes over the head of the well-meaning therapist and they are faced with a solicitor on their table.
+Sexual solicitors will often use code language for happy ending massages.
+They don’t want to get caught by the authorities for the illegal act of solicitation, so they bait therapists to see if they will go for it.
+Unfortunately, sometimes the code goes over the head of well-meaning therapists, and they are faced with a sexual solicitor on their table.
 Know what to look for and how to avoid this awkward and potentially dangerous situation.

 Use Your Gut

-Use your gut and instincts.
-If it is a new client, they are leading with “the splits” and your instincts say run, do not book.
+Use your gut and your instincts.
+If a new client is leading with “the splits,” and your instincts say run, do not book them.
 Are there other red flags present?
 If you are unsure, screen the client further.
 Not sure how to screen a client?
-[GO HERE]
+(Go Here)

-Legitimate, well-meaning massage clients will typically just book a massage.
-They do not tell you why they are coming in until they get to your office.
-Why – because they just want a massage and know they are going to get that.
+Legitimate, well-meaning massage clients will typically just book a regular massage.
+They usually don’t tell you why they are coming in until they get to your office.
+Why?
+Because they just want a massage, and that’s all they expect.
 Solicitors will use code words and behaviors because they are baiting the therapist to make sure they are going to get a happy ending.
-After all, that is what they are looking for.
-If you do not see the signs that they are putting out – and book that client – the client figures they are going to get a happy ending because you have consented to their requests.
-Sometimes the requests are so vague, they go over the head of a well-meaning therapist.
-If you want a complete list of red flags and how to shut down sexual solicitors, take the Respect Massage E-Course.
+If you do not see the signs they’re putting out and you book that client, the client assumes they are going to get a happy ending, because, in their mind, you have consented to their requests.
+Sometimes the requests are intentionally vague.
+For a complete list of red flags and how to shut down sexual solicitors, take the Respect Massage online continuing education course.

-If you are a client looking for code for happy ending massages and have stumbled across this article and now you are thinking, Sweet!
-Now I know how to get my happy ending!
-Yes, you do, and it is not from a massage therapist with the Respect Massage logo on their website, social media, or in their front door.
+If you are a client looking for code words for happy ending massages and have stumbled across this article and now you are thinking, Sweet!
+Now I know how to get my happy ending! then let’s be clear: It won’t be from a massage therapist with the Respect Massage logo on their website, social media, or front door.

-The logo is our way of saying, “No Happy Endings Here”.
-That way, you don’t have to waste your time and ours by calling and texting massage therapists using code.
+The logo is our way of saying, “No Happy Endings Here.”
+That way, you don’t have to waste your time and ours by calling and texting massage therapists using code words.
 If you see the logo, move on.